RimuEirnarn/sqlite_database/docs/ModelAPI.md

 ### Installation

-Assuming you've published `sqlite_database` as your library, install it with:
+Assuming you didn't have `sqlite_database` in your library, install it with:

 ```bash
 pip install sqlite-database